Lost-Outpost/sovngarde/HELP.md

 The purpose behind beta versions is for play testing to help Guitarninja and the team find and squash bugs before a major release, and squashing bugs often includes removing misbehaving mods which in turn breaks saves.

-The Septimus team would like to thank everyone who plays beta versions and reports issues with the understanding that their saves will not be safe.
+The Sovngarde team would like to thank everyone who plays beta versions and reports issues with the understanding that their saves will not be safe.
 You are making the modlist better for our entire community.